 Easy Side Dish: Corn, Tomato and Basil Saute

-A few ingredients is all it really takes to put together a great side dish during the week.
+All you need is a few ingredients to put together a great side dish like this Corn, Tomato and Basil Saute during the week.
 This past week, I had mini turkey meatloaves on the menu (inspired by my friend Liz who always has great healthy dinner ideas) and wanted to use what I had on hand as far as our side vegetable was concerned.
 You can pretty much always count on finding some frozen veggies in my freezer so when I saw that I had corn, I knew exactly how I was going to prepare this Corn, Tomato and Basil Saute.
 We had just picked a small bowl of fresh ripe cherry tomatoes from our little garden days before, and I knew my basil was starting to come in.
 I had half of an onion leftover from the Mini Cheddar-BBQ Turkey Meatloaf Muffins I was making so with all those ingredients, this delicious little side dish was created.
 The kids gobbled it up and my son declared the meal “the best ever”.
 Add a little side salad for some extra green and you are set.

 Corn, Tomato and Basil Saute